 CONSTRUCTION NOISE

 ACTIVITIES AND LAND USE ADJACENT TO THIS PROJECT MAY BE AFFECTED BY CONSTRUCTION NOISE.
-IN ORDER TO MINIMIZE ANY ADVERSE CONSTRUCTION NOISE IMPACTS, DO NOT OPERATE POWER-OPERATED CONSTRUCTION-TYPE DEVICES BETWEEN THE HOURS OF __10 PM___ AND _7 AM___.
-IN ADDITION, DO NOT OPERATE AT ANY TIME ANY DEVICE IN SUCH A MANNER THAT THE NOISE CREATED SUBSTANTIALLY EXCEEDS THE NOISE CUSTOMARILY AND NECESSARILY ATTENDANT TO THE REASONABLE AND EFFICIENT PERFORMANCE OF SUCH EQUIPMENT.
+IN ORDER TO MINIMIZE ANY ADVERSE CONSTRUCTION NOISE IMPACTS, DO NOT OPERATE AT ANY TIME ANY DEVICE IN SUCH A MANNER THAT THE NOISE CREATED SUBSTANTIALLY EXCEEDS THE NOISE CUSTOMARILY AND NECESSARILY ATTENDANT TO THE REASONABLE AND EFFICIENT PERFORMANCE OF SUCH EQUIPMENT.

 WHERE CONSTRUCTION ACTIVITIES ARE WITHIN 500 FEET OF RESIDENTIAL AREAS, CONSTRUCTION ACTIVITIES WILL BE LIMITED TO DAYTIME HOURS ONLY.
-THE FOLLOWING STATIONS GIVE RANGES WHERE WORK SHOULD BE LIMITED TO DAYTIME HOURS ONLY:
+THE FOLLOWING AREAS GIVE LOCATIONS WHERE WORK SHALL BE LIMITED TO DAYTIME HOURS ONLY:

-AREA 1: SR 7 STATION 165+00 TO STATION 220+00
+AREA 1: SR 7 STATION 160+00 TO STATION 220+00